blockapps/create-strato-dapp/fixtures/framework/README.md

 sudo yarn token-getter
 ```

-This command launches a small web server on port 80.
+This command launches a small web server on the same host (hostname and port) specified in the `redirectUri` field of `config/localhost.config.yaml`.
+This field was filled in by the app-framework utility from the configuration parameters it collected from the user.
-- In your brower, go to `http://localhost`
+- Copy the URL shown by the `token-getter` utility and enter it into your browser.
-- Log in with your openID credentials
+- Log in with your openID credentials.
 - Once logged in, the web server will display the token on a web page.
 - Copy the "Access Token".
 - Hit `CTRL+C` to quit the `token-getter`.